-India, as a country, is full of contrasts.
-You will be greeted by skyscrapers in some cities while others will charm you with their rustic pace.
+India, as a country, is full of diversity.
+You will be greeted by skyscrapers in some cities while other places will charm you with their rustic essence.
 Depending on where in India you are relocating, you will have a different experience of the area, and your cost of living will also vary drastically.

 Regarding employment, expatriates (or expats) generally find opportunities in India’s IT, Financial Services, Healthcare, Manufacturing, and Telecom sectors.
 Most companies in these sectors are based in large cities, like Delhi, Mumbai, Hyderabad, Pune, Gurgaon, and Bengaluru.
 Almost all these cities are modern hubs with facilities that expats are used to.
 The cost of living may not be as cheap as you expected, but you can surely expect a good standard of living.
 But before you can start to enjoy what India has to offer you, here are a few things you must do during the first week in India to ensure a comfortable stay for yourself.